PlayingIO/playingio.github.io/docs/action.md

 ## Actions

-> Actions are an easy way of capturing events on the PlayingIO platform.
+> Actions are an easy way of capturing events on the Playing I/O platform.

-Actions are basic triggers that allow you to translate player events/actions into a measurable entities on PlayingIO.
+Actions are basic triggers that allow you to translate player events/actions into a measurable entities on Playing I/O.

 An action has 3 parts: